litmuschaos/litmus-docs/website/docs/create-workflow.md

 - **Create a new workflow from one of the pre-defined chaos experiment** : With this option, you can select a pre-defined workflow which is available in the connected ChaosHub.
 The default ChaosHub consists of 2 pre-defined workflows `podtato-head` and `sock-shop`.

 - **Create a new workflow by cloning and existing workflow** : With this option, you can create a new workflow from an existing one.
 You an save an existing workflow as a template from the schedules tab present in the Browse Workflow section.
-You can provide a `worflow name` and `workflow description` to the template.
+You can provide a `workflow name` and `workflow description` to the template.
 After successfully saving the templates, you can view them here.

 - **Create a new workflow using experiments from MyHub** : With this option, you can create custom workflows from the connected ChaosHubs.